TebasMartinez/DA-DAX/README.md

 ## Objectives
 - Creating a dashboard that allows for data exploration.
-- Explore if/how ECB interest rates, exchange rates, and unemployment affect DAX performance, and understand if we can predict DAX performance based on these variables.
+- Exploring if/how ECB interest rates, exchange rates, and unemployment affect DAX performance, and understand if we can predict DAX performance based on these variables.

 ## Methodology
 ### Data Retrieval